-It was therefore tinged with regret when their European aspirations were ended by a familiar opponent – a Chelsea team they had already beaten three times in other competitions during the same campaign.
+It was therefore tinged with regret when their European aspirations were ended by a familiar opponent – a Chelsea team they'd already beaten three times in other competitions during the same campaign.

 A 3-0 defeat to Inter Milan at Highbury in their group opener was the worst possible start, and was followed by a draw at Lokomotiv Moscow and defeat away to Dynamo Kiev.
 Qualification hopes appeared to be slim, but three wins in a row – including a superb 5-1 thrashing of Inter at San Siro – sealed their passage to the knockout stages as group winners.

-A 5-2 aggregate win over Celta Vigo in the last 16 set up a quarter-final against the Blues.
-A 1-1 first-leg draw at Stamford Bridge put the Gunners in pole position, extending Arsenal’s unbeaten run against their London rivals to 17 games, but Arsene Wenger’s side crashed out with a 2-1 defeat at Highbury, having led 1-0 at the break.
+A 5-2 aggregate win over Celta Vigo in the last 16 set up a quarter-final for Arsenal against the Blues.
+A 1-1 first-leg draw at Stamford Bridge put the Gunners in pole position, extending Arsenal’s unbeaten run against their London rivals to 17 games – but Arsene Wenger’s side crashed out with a 2-1 defeat at Highbury, having led 1-0 at the break.
 Wayne Bridge’s 87th-minute winner still hurts in north London.

 Things started promisingly in Europe as Chelsea topped a group featuring PSG, CSKA Moscow and Mourinho’s former side Porto, losing just once on the final day when top spot was already assured.